-We have essentially to tracks for students to chooses, General Studies or Pre-teaching Track, for those interested in becoming elementary education teachers.
-Regardless of the track, all Liberal Studies majors will take the 8 LS-prefix courses listed in the core courses on curriculum sheets.
-Both tracks have the same learning outcomes, which you can see by clicking our curriculum map.
+The two options will be either General Studies, for those interested in a broad liberal arts education, or Pre-teaching, for those interested in becoming elementary education teachers.
+Regardless of option, all Liberal Studies majors will take 8 LS-prefix courses listed in the core courses on curriculum sheets where they will develop the knowledge and abilities associated with the core values.
+Both tracks will have the same learning outcomes as indicated on the Liberal Studies Curriculum Map.

-General Studies This degree program is the only one on campus that allows students to partially design their coursework based on their own multiples interests, which many of our students prefer.
+General Studies - This degree program is the only one on campus that allows students partially to design their degree work based on their multiple interests, which many of our students prefer.

-Pre-Teaching Students who desire to become an elementary education professional can complete this degree to study and gain the subject matter knowledge for the California State Exam for Teachers (CSET), which is required to apply to a teacher credential program.
-The test preparation approach makes these options more restricted in courses than General Studies.
-Currently, these are the four options:
+Pre-Teaching - Students who desire to become an elementary education professional can complete this degree to study and gain the subject matter knowledge for the California State Exam for Teachers (CSET), which is required to apply to a teacher credential program in the State of California.

 - Pre-credential - Graduate with a Liberal Studies degree then attend a credential program.